Farrukhsiyar: Trade concession in Bengal

 In 1717, Farrukhsiyar issued a farman giving the British East India Company the right to reside and trade in the Mughal Empire.
 They were allowed to trade freely, except for a yearly payment of 3,000 rupees, in gratitude for William Hamilton, a surgeon associated with the company, curing Farrukhsiyar of a disease.
 The company was given the right to issue dastak (passes) for the movement of goods, which was misused by company officials for personal gain.
 The farman allowed the British East India company to carry out duty-free trade in the province of Bengal.
-They were given dastaks (passes), which were misused by the employees of the Company.
-The dastaks were used for their own private trade, angering the Nawab of Bengal, Alivardi Khan.
+The improper use of dastaks for company officials' own private trade angered the Nawab of Bengal, Alivardi Khan, which eventually led to future conflicts of the Nawabs of Bengal with the British East India company.

 Final struggle with the Sayyid Brothers

 By 1715, Farrukhsiyar had given Mir Jumla III the power to sign documents on his behalf: "The word and seal of Mir Jumla are my word and seal".
 Mir Jumla III began approving proposals for jagirs and mansabs without consulting Syed Abdullah, the prime minister.
 Syed Abdullah's deputy Ratan Chand accepted bribes for him to do work and was involved in revenue farming, which was forbidden by the Mughal emperor.
 Taking advantage of the situation, Mir Jumla III told Farrukhsiyar that the Sayyids were unfit to hold office and accused them of insubordination.
 Hoping to depose the brothers, Farrukhsiyar began making military preparations and increased the number of soldiers under Mir Jumla III and Khan Dauran.

 After Syed Hussain learned about Farrukhsiyar's plans, he felt that their position could be cemented by controlling "important provinces".
 He asked to be appointed viceroy of the Deccan, instead of Asaf Jah I; Farrukhsiyar refused, transferring him to the Deccan instead.
 Fearing attack by Farrukhsiyar's supporters, the brothers began making military preparations.
 Although Farrukhsiyar initially considered giving the task of crushing the brothers to Mohammad Amin Khan (who wanted the position of prime minister in return), he decided against it because removing him would be difficult.

 Arriving at the Deccan, Syed Hussain made a treaty with Maratha ruler Shahu I in February 1718.
 Shahu was allowed to collect sardeshmukhi in Deccan, and received the lands of Berar and Gondwana to govern.
 In return, Shahu agreed to pay one million rupees annually and maintain an army of 15,000 horses for the Sayyids.
 This agreement was reached without Farrukhsiyar's approval, and he was angry when he learned about it: "It was not proper for the vile enemy to be overbearing partners in matters of revenue and government."